 Applications for FCM’s grants are initially considered by the Cathedral Liaison Committee (CLC) in the first quarter of the year.
 The CLC makes recommendations to FCM’s Council meeting in late April, where final decisions are made.
 Applicants are informed of the outcome of their application before the end of May.
 Council’s decision is final, and the Grants Secretary will give feedback to unsuccessful applicants.

 If you are awarded a grant, FCM asks that it is publicly presented at or immediately after a choral service at the relevant institution.
 We also ask you to acknowledge your grant via your website.
 Grant presentations usually take place between September and November.

 How does FCM monitor the impact of my grant?

-FCM may, from time to time, request a copy of the awarded organisation’s latest annual accounts or a short report explaining what is being achieved with the grant.
+FCM will, from time to time, request a copy of the awarded organisation’s latest annual accounts or a short report explaining what is being achieved with the grant.
 If FCM considers that an award is not being used for its intended purpose, or if the organisation fails to supply requested information or comply with the conditions of the grant, FCM reserves the right to request repayment of the sum originally awarded.

 If you have any questions or need further information, please contact the Grants Secretary, Christopher Gower, at firstname.lastname@example.org.